What's inside

 E-learning modules

 The online modules form the backbone of the program.
-Each module focuses on a central theme - such as self-care, setting boundaries, or responding to challenging behavior - and includes short texts, audio, or video content.
-Modules offer psychoeducation, concrete strategies, exercises, and reflection prompts that parents can work through at their own pace.
+Each module focuses on a central theme, such as self-care, setting boundaries, or dealing with challenging behavior.
+The content includes short educational texts, podcasts, videos, quizzes, and at-home exercises, which parents can work through at their own pace.

 Flexible & Practical by Design